Remote ID

 Remote ID is a regulation of the US Federal Aviation Administration (FAA) that requires registered drones—unmanned aircraft systems or UAS—to broadcast certain identifying and location information during flight, akin to a digital license plate for drones.
 Remote ID regulations are codified in Part 89 of the Code of Federal Regulations.
+It is part of the regulation of UAVs in the United States.

 Two types of Remote ID are available: standard remote identification, and remote identification modules.
 FAA-Recognized Identification Areas (FRIAs) are defined geographic areas such as model airfields where unregistered drones can be flown without Remote ID equipment.
-Outside of FRIAs, all drones must have Remote ID, regardless of whether the drone is registered or the operator is licensed.
+Outside of FRIAs, drones that are required to be registered (or that are registered) must have Remote ID, regardless of whether the operator is licensed.

 Remote ID information is meant to be broadcast to the public and readable by smart phones and similar devices.
 ASTM Open Drone ID defines broadcasts over Wi-Fi for longer ranges and Bluetooth for shorter ranges.

 Small unmanned aircraft systems (sUAS)

 The FAA classifies drones under 55 lb as small unmanned aircraft systems (sUAS).
 These systems can operate either as limited recreational operations under the FAA Reauthorization Act of 2018 exception, or under Part 107 with more stringent requirements such as licensing.

 Recreational operators must pass an aeronautical knowledge and safety test, The Recreational UAS Safety Test (TRUST).
 Test administrators run the gamut, from the Academy of Model Aeronautics (AMA) and Boy Scouts of America to the University of Arizona Global Campus.

 Recreational drones over 0.55 lb must be registered.